erich-hs/DataLandscape/README.md

 This pipeline is idempotent and can be used for backfills from archived records.

+### `process_reddit_dag`
+Reddit Submissions and Comments are processed to extract mentions for the [tracked projects](#tracked-projects).
+After mentions are extracted, they are summarized (with OpenAI gpt-3.5-turbo) and returned as a json record (with format integrity ensured by the guidance framework).

+Data is stored at the production table `reddit_projects_mentions`.

+This pipeline is idempotent (with a caveat on the dependency on the OpenAI ChatGPT API) and can be backfilled.

 ## PyPI
 The PyPI pipeline is an **Write, Audit, Publish** pattern that handles daily updates to the `pypi_file_downloads` production table.